 This website is a place for me to share a little of who I am and who and what are most important to me.

 Named for Nolen, my dad (photo link 1), I’m also called “Ned,” a childhood nickname still used by some of my family, friends and coworkers.
 Adele, my mom (photo link), gave me my nickname to help distinguish me from my dad.
 Although I prefer “Nolen,” I understand change is difficult for everyone, including myself, so I accept that some still call me “Ned.”

 Other than my dad, I only know of one other Nolen Elam—Nolen, my son.
 Nolen and I are both named for my dad (photo link 2).
 Here’s one of my favorite photos of me and Nolen ‣

-For those who don’t already know me, I’m from Houston, Texas and I now reside in Costa Mesa, California with Karen, my wife.
+For those who don’t already know me, I’m from Houston, Texas and now reside in Costa Mesa, California with Karen, my wife.
 Nolen, my son from a previous marriage, lives in Arizona and Maddy, Karen’s daughter and my stepdaughter, recently moved out and is now attending college.
-Like all families, we have our issues, but I’m very happy and blessed to have Karen and Maddy in my life!
+Like all families, we have our issues, but I’m very happy and blessed to have Karen and Nolen and Maddy in my life!
 Here’s one of my favorite photos of me, Karen and Maddy ‣

 I grew up in the City of Spring Valley, Texas (a suburb of Houston) with Adele (my mom), Carl (my step-dad), Bob (my brother) and Susan and Debbie (my two sisters).
 Don (my other brother) and Susan are still in Texas, Debbie’s in Colorado and Bob’s here in California.
 Adele, our precious mother, passed on a couple years ago.

 Ever since I can remember, I’ve enjoyed drawing.
 As a boy, my subjects were usually mechanical objects, like tanks, airplanes and motorcycles.
 Sometimes I drew living creatures or scenes from nature.
 We lived in an area with plenty of tall oak trees and pine trees, so trees were often a favorite drawing subject.